linshumeng/Translate_CTAT/README.md

 # Translate_CTAT

+## What is CTAT?

+The [Cognitive Tutor Authoring Tools (CTAT)](https://github.com/CMUCTAT/CTAT), is a tool suite that enables you to add learning by doing (i.e., active learning) to online courses.
+It is developed by Carnegie Mellon University.

-## Purpose
+## Purpose of this script

-The purpose of this script is to automatically translate an entire package from English to another language, such as Spanish.
+The purpose of this script is to automatically translate an entire CTAT package from English to another language, such as Spanish.
 The process involves several steps, which include:

 - clean: extract all the sentences(not variables, e.g. hints) from the massproduction graph(.brd) to ensure the translation only occurs on the massproduction table(.txt).